Court reporter: Official Reporter (British Columbia)

+Authorized Reporter (British Columbia)

+An Authorized Reporter designation is granted by the Attorney General of BC.
+To receive such a designation, a person must either "have 1,000 hours of work experience performing the functions of an official reporter...within two of the immediately past five years" or "hold certification as a real time reporter with NCRA and have at least 500 hours of work experience performing the functions of an official reporter within two of the past five years."

 Methods

 Court reporters use stenography to capture the spoken word verbatim.
-The skills of court reporters are primarily measured through certification exams and licensing, thereby protecting both litigants and the general public.
-The training on a stenograph machine requires the person to pass writing speed tests of up to 225 words a minute on their machine in the United States, as set forth by the National Court Reporters Association (NCRA) in the United States.
-Only a small percentage of court reporting students per year are able to reach this lofty goal, but with NCRA's "A to Z Steno" program and virtual classrooms around the country, the number of stenographic court reporters is on the rise.
+The skills of court reporters are primarily measured through certification exams and licensing.
+The training on a stenograph machine requires the person to pass writing speed tests of up to 225 words a minute on their machine in the United States, as set forth by the National Court Reporters Association (NCRA).
+Only a small percentage of court reporting students per year are able to reach this goal, but with NCRA's "A to Z Steno" program and virtual classrooms around the country, the number of stenographic court reporters is on the rise.

 Court recorders use multi-channel, digital audio to allow for isolated playback of channels during transcription.
 This allows transcribers to listen from different vantage points when playing back the audio.
-This multi-channel feature especially helps during moments of extraneous noise such as laughter, shouting, coughing, and sneezing; but it is still deemed inferior to having a stenographic reporter during the proceedings.
+This multi-channel feature especially helps during moments of extraneous noise such as laughter, shouting, coughing, and sneezing, but it is still deemed inferior to having a stenographic reporter during the proceedings.
 The American Association of Electronic Recorders and Transcribers (AAERT) certifies recorders and transcribers.
 AAERT certified recorders are trained to attempt to monitor the recording continuously during a proceeding and create simple notes, or a log, which are individually time-stamped.
 The time-stamps correspond with the location on the digital recording for playback either upon request during a proceeding or at a later time.
-The log notes provide any authorized person the opportunity to search and identify any segment of the proceeding they wish to review.
+The log notes provide the opportunity to search and identify any segment of the proceeding.
 Some courts train clerks or other court personnel to operate the digital recording equipment.
 While court systems benefit from the income from these systems directly, the equipment is maintained by outside vendors and staff cannot repair malfunctioning equipment even if aware of the problem.
 Courtroom monitors are responsible for listening to the recording through headphones while the proceeding occurs.
 However, there is no way to ensure recording quality.

 Court reporters can also use voice writing equipment to take down court proceedings.
-Called “voice writers,” they dictate verbatim what attorneys, witnesses, and others are saying into a stenomask, which is connected to a computer and uses voice recognition software.
+Called "voice writers," they dictate verbatim what attorneys, witnesses, and others are saying into a stenomask, which is connected to a computer and uses voice recognition software.
 This training requires a person pass dictation speed tests of up to 225 words a minute in the United States, as set forth by the National Verbatim Reporters Association (NVRA).